mantree/belittle/README.md

    {(m decer x) y}))
 ```

-Here you can see the use of `m` to prevent `decer` being evaluated too early, `m` simply calls `var` on the first element and return a list of the var and the args.
+Here you can see the use of `m` to prevent the `decer` expressions being evaluated too early, `m` simply calls `var` on the first element and return a list of the var and the args.

 Let's bind incer, when called with 0, to return 2.